wlavend/Cassie_Balancing/02_README.md

 ---

 I have modified the XML file to include the precise positioning of the robot on one leg, along with an additional keyframe that incorporates a ~1.5 cm height transition.
-To toggle this keyframe transition feature simply change the toggle in the top of the Python script (you can also toggle forces applied to the pelvis on/off)
+To enable or disable this keyframe transition feature, simply adjust the toggle at the top of the Python script.
+Additionally, you can toggle the application of forces to the pelvis on or off as needed.

 ### Data Indexing